embulk/embulk-output-jdbc/embulk-output-redshift/README.md

     - **aws_secret_access_key**: AWS secret access key (string, required)

     - **aws_session_token**: session token (string, required)

+  - "default": uses AWS SDK's default strategy to look up available credentials from runtime environment.
+This method behaves like the combination of the following methods.

+    1. "env"
+    1. "properties"
+    1. "profile"
+    1. "instance"

 - **iam_user_name**: IAM user name for uploading temporary files to S3.
 The user should have permissions of `s3:GetObject`, `s3:PutObject`, `s3:DeleteObject`, `s3:ListBucket` and `sts:GetFederationToken`.
 And furthermore, the user should have permission of `s3:GetBucketLocation` if Redshift region and S3 bucket region are different. (string, default: "", but we strongly recommend that you use IAM user for security reasons. see below.)
 - **s3_bucket**: S3 bucket name for temporary files